FREQUENTLY ASKED QUESTIONS

 Is there a Parkshore Wait/Priority List?

 Known as the Parkshore Lakeside Club, residents that aren’t quite ready to make a move immediately, or are ready but no apartments are available, can join our wait list.
 A fully refundable $1,000 deposit is required to join the Lakeside Club.
-The deposit can be refunded at any time for any reason.
+The deposit can be refunded at any time for any reason or credited when you move in.
 As a Parkshore Lakeside Club member, you will have priority access to apartment homes that come available according to the size and style you have chosen.
 As a member, you will receive seasonal newsletters and invites to Lakeside Club events.

-1. Schedule a visit and tour to meet with Parkshore experts – learn more about Parkshore.
+1. Schedule a visit and tour with the Parkshore marketing team to learn more about our community.

-4. Let the marketing team of Parkshore help you with some customization of your new home.
+5. Let the marketing team of Parkshore help you with some customization of your new home